-In our ongoing Life in Tech career series, we have looked at several overlapping job titles, such as software developer, software engineer, and site reliability engineer (SRE).
+In our ongoing Careers series, we have looked at several overlapping job titles, such as software developer, software engineer, and site reliability engineer (SRE).
 In this article, we’ll look at yet another related position: DevOps engineer.

 The principles and practice of DevOps are still evolving and finding new applications within organizations.
 But, these days, a DevOps approach is key to successful digital transformation, cloud computing, security, site reliability, and more.
 Within this scope of continuous change, DevOps engineers play a crucial role.